danishofcodes/danishofcodes/README.md

 # 👋 Hi there, I'm Danish!
 Hey there!
 I'm a developer with a knack for building web applications from scratch to finish.
-I'm especially excited about what's new in  React.js, Python, Artificial Intelligence and Node.js these days.
-In fact, I'm always tinkering with personal projects that focus on creating useful webapp and tools
+I'm especially excited about what's new in  React.js, Python, Artificial Intelligence and Node.js these days.  always tinkering with personal projects that focus on creating webapp and tools
 ## 🚀 About Me

 - 🔭 I’m currently working on building various enterprise/client and personal projects, ranging from Human Resource Management System Applications at my present Company, to personal projects like Library Management system to Metrocity AQI data visualization webapp etc.